alchemycodelab/201d-spring-2017/class-14-js_inheritance-css_animations/README.md

         Joe  |  Cynthia
         Kate  |  Mark
         Andrew  |  Stephanie
-* Tomorrow after lunch your team should have X ideas.
+* Tomorrow after lunch your team should have at least two ideas you're excited to work on.
+We'll discuss them and see which would be best for you to do!
+[Basic Project requirements listed here.](https://github.com/codefellowspdx/201d-spring-2017/tree/master/class-09-css_wireframe_part_1#announcements)
+    * Monday you will need to have a full proposal for the final project idea.
+More details about that tomorrow.
 * Questions?
 Resources to share?

 ## Lessons Learned